DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 `@[$Project::AdApplNoMask]` - i.e. without the surrounding concatenation syntax
 leaving the inexperienced user to puzzle over why it doesn't work.

-**When making changes to these always click the "Evaluate Expression" button before saving it.** It saves a lot of heartache later :(
+**When making changes to these always click the `Evaluate Expression` button before saving it.** It saves a lot of heartache later :(

 ## When Schema and/or requirements change